nathanl/authority/README.md

 #### In-action usage

-If you need to check some attributes of a model instance to decide if an action is permissible, you can use `check_authorization_for(:action, @model_instance, @user)` (TODO: determine this)
+If you need to check some attributes of a model instance to decide if an action is permissible, you can use `check_authorization_for(:action, @model_instance, @user)`

 ### Authorizers